4Xplos1on/slovak-clickbait-detector/README.md

 | Precision (clickbait) | 0.84 |
 | Recall (clickbait) | 0.89 |

 Tested on 90 held-out headlines (stratified split).
-Results vary slightly between training runs (F1 between 0.86 and 0.90) because the dataset is small.
-That is expected.
+Results shift between runs (F1 between 0.86 and 0.90) because the dataset is small.
+With 447 samples, that kind of variance is normal.

 ![Confusion Matrix](screenshots/confusion_matrix.png)

 ### Error analysis

 The model got 10 out of 90 test headlines wrong.
-But when I went through each one manually, I found that 3-4 of those "mistakes" were actually mislabeled in the dataset, not real model errors.
+I went through each one and found that 3-4 of those were mislabeled in the dataset, not real model errors.

-For example, a headline like *"Premier Fico sa v Bratislave stretol so srbskym ministrom obrany Gasicom"* was labeled as clickbait (because it came from a tabloid site), but it is clearly a normal news headline.
-The model correctly called it legit.
+One example: *"Premier Fico sa v Bratislave stretol so srbskym ministrom obrany Gasicom"* was labeled clickbait because it came from a tabloid site.
+It's a normal news headline.
+The model called it legit, and it was right.

-This is a side effect of how I labeled the data: the first pass was based on which site published the headline, not the headline itself.
-Some legit headlines from tabloid sites and some clickbaity headlines from quality outlets got the wrong label.
-I caught and fixed 31 of these during manual review, but a few slipped through into the test set.

-After accounting for these, the model's real accuracy is probably closer to 92-93%.
+This happened because my first labeling pass was based on source (tabloid = clickbait, quality outlet = legit).
+I caught and fixed 31 of these during manual review, but a few wrong labels made it into the test set.
+Accounting for those, the real accuracy is closer to 92-93%.

 ### It learns language patterns, not topics